 Please note that in some departments - for example, math and chemistry - the demand for extra help is high, and individual tutors are seldom available.
 In such cases, we offer Help Sessions to which the entire class is invited.
 These are led by more advanced students.
 When such group help is offered (as it is for CHEM 115, MATH 140, and PHIL 140), students are required to attend at least three of the group sessions before individual tutoring is considered.

-CHEM 115 Introductory Chemistry: Beginning Tuesday, September 5th, Help Sessions with student tutors are scheduled each week Sunday, Monday, Tuesday, Wednesday, and Thursday 7:00-9:00 pm in Olin 302.
+CHEM 116 General Chemistry II : Help Sessions with student tutors are scheduled each week Sunday, Monday, and Thursday 7:00-9:00 pm in Olin 302.
+Sessions start on Sunday, January 21st, and end on April 30th.

 CHEM 226 Organic Chemistry II: Peer Led tutorials are scheduled each week Sunday-Thursday 7:00-9:00 pm in Collins 318.
 Sessions end on April 30th.

-MATH 140 Modeling with Calculus: Help Sessions with student preceptors are scheduled each week Monday, Tuesday, and Thursday 7:00-9:00 pm.
-All in Ford 201.
-Sessions will start Monday, September 11th and end on December 8th.
+MATH 140 Modeling with Calculus: Help Sessions with student preceptors are scheduled each week Sunday, Tuesday, and Thursday 7:00-9:00 pm in Ford 204.
+Sessions start on Tuesday, January 23rd, and end on April 30th.

 The Math Department provides a tutor for each MATH 249 Multivariable Calculus class.
 Details to be announced.

 The Physics Department provides drop-in tutoring each week Sunday-Thursday 7:30-9:30 pm in the Physics Hearth on the 3rd floor of Collins.